Don’t Get Sucked Into a Time Share Trap

 Stuck with a Timeshare, What Now?

-What if you already own a timeshare and it’s a financial burden than the dream vacation spot that you imagined, what can you do?
-If possible, you can sell your timeshare.
-One popular site, Sell My Timeshare NOW, is an easy way for owners to advertise their
+What if you already own a timeshare and it's a financial burden than the dream vacation spot that you imagined, what can you do?

 • Be prepared.
 Have all of your documents with you before you put up a listing.
 It does make a difference whether you have a right to use or a deeded ownership.

 • Price it right.
-Depending on why you’re selling, how you price your unit can either help you make a quicker sell or can give a more money in your pocket.
+Depending on why you're selling, how you price your unit can either help you make a quicker sell or can give a more money in your pocket.
 If you want to sell it quicker and just get out of it, you have to be ultra-competitive with prices.
 If you have more leeway, you can wait for a better deal.
-However if your unit is small and your time share is during off peak season, you may not get the deal you’re anticipating.
+However if your unit is small and your time share is during off-peak season, you may not get the deal you're anticipating.

 Thoughts on Time Shares